What does chapter 7 even mean?

 If you want to give up the asset and wipe out the debt you can surrender the collateral or turn it over to the lender.
 In a Chapter 7 this wipes out your obligations on that debt.
 In other words, you can walk away from secured loans owing nothing.

 Deciding whether to reaffirm, redeem or surrender secured debts is different in every individual’s situation.
 An experienced attorney can help you decide what works best for you for each of your secured debts.

 Will I have to go to court?
 No, but . . .

-In the vast majority of Chapter 7 filings, the consumer does not have to appear in court before a judge.
-Filers do, however, have to go to the courthouse to attend what is known as the meeting of creditors or a 341 meeting.
+In the vast majority of Chapter 7 filings, the consumer does not have to appear in a courtroom before a judge.
+Filers do, however, have to go to the courthouse to attend what is known as the meeting of creditors.
 At this meeting a trustee is able to ask the consumer questions under oath.
 Typically these questions relate to the accuracy of the schedules filed and reaffirmation of debts.
-While this is a serious proceeding, it is relatively informal when compared to a full blown court appearance.
+While this is a serious proceeding, it is relatively informal when compared to a full-blown court appearance.

 Not everyone is eligible to file under Chapter 7 of the bankruptcy code

 Some individuals are automatically eligible for a chapter 7, such as certain disabled veterans and individuals meeting certain debt criteria.
 For most, eligibility for a Chapter 7 is determined by what is called the “means test.”
 This calculation looks at your household income and expenses to determine whether Chapter 7 is an option.
 There are also restrictions that limit how often you may file for bankruptcy.
 Your ability to file a Chapter 7 may be limited by prior bankruptcy filings.
 Even if Chapter 7 is not an option, you likely have other good options for relief under the bankruptcy code.

 What happens at the end of a Chapter 7 bankruptcy?